 Both blenders have no issue with grinding large amounts of nuts or seeds, such as flax or sesame, although we generally prefer our dedicated coffee grinder for those tasks.

 The Blendtec jars and Vitamix standard “wet blade” containers can grind wheat berries pretty well.
 The flour appears identical in texture and consistency.
 Our tests reveals that it takes slightly less time to grind the berries with the Blendtec if you are blending more than 2 cups at a time and the temperature of the flour is lower.
+Also, sifting the flour will reveal that the Blendtec does grind the flour slightly finer.

 Conclusion: it doesn’t matter which blender you choose, no additional container or blade is required for either blender.
 If your plans include occasional grain grinding, both the Blendtec and Vitamix Standard will do a great job.
 But, if you plan on doing a significant amount of grain grinding then the Vitamix dry grains container (Vitamix Super or Vitamix Deluxe) would be a wise investment or having dedicated Blentec Fourside flour container is a good idea.